+- □ Coordinate with all sections and branches/units on operating procedures for use of telephone, data, and radio systems (includes amateur radio).
+Receive any priorities or special requests.

+- Provide a report of the status of District communications and computing resources available for the disaster response operations.
+This includes:

+- Telephone (hard wire and cellular service)

+- LAUSD and school site web pages

+- Internet

+- Two-way Radios

+- Mass messaging

-- Coordinate with all sections and branches/units on operating procedures for use of telephone, data and radio systems (includes amateur radio).
-Receive any priorities or special requests. - Provide a report of the status of District communications and computing resources available for the disaster response operations.
-This includes: - Telephone (hard wire and cellular)service - LAUSD and school site web pages - Internet - Radios - Telephonic notification system - Outdoor loudspeakers - Emergency conference call bridges - □ Evaluate impacts to District communications/computing services and identify communication needs between the EOC, school sites, District facilities and to appropriate cities and the County of Los Angeles. - Coordinate frequency and network activities with the appropriate cities and Los Angeles County Office of Emergency Management. - Establish a primary and alternate system for communications. - Establish a plan to ensure staffing and repair of communications and computer equipment. - Protect equipment from weather, aftershocks, electromagnetic pulse, etc.
+- Emergency conference call bridges

+- Evaluate impacts to District communications/computing services and identify communication needs between the EOC, school sites, District facilities and to appropriate cities and the County of Los Angeles.

+- □ Coordinate frequency and network activities with the appropriate cities and Los Angeles County EOC.

+- Establish a primary and alternate system for communications internal to EOC, between EOC and outside agencies, and among sites in the field. - Establish a plan to ensure staffing and repair of communications and computer equipment. - □ Protect equipment from weather, aftershocks, electromagnetic pulse, etc.